infinitespace-studios/XamarinLegacyDynamicAssetsExample/README.md

 The `IAssetPackManager` is the C# version of the `AssetPackManager` Java interface.
-The `AssetPackStateUpdateListenerWrapper` class is the C# version of our `AssetPackStateUpdateListenerWrapper` which comes from The `Xamarin.Google.Android.Play.Core`.
+The `AssetPackStateUpdateListenerWrapper` class is the C# version of our `AssetPackStateUpdateListenerWrapper` which comes from the `Xamarin.Google.Android.Play.Core`.
 This is the class which wraps the Java `AssetPackStateUpdateListener` from the generic based google API and exposes a non generic API.

 We now need to create both of these classes in the `OnCreate` method.
 This can probably be done elsewhere, but for the example we do this in `OnCreate`.